 In 2019 I was invited to take part in the exhibition "Personal Structures - Identities" which was hosted by the European Cultural Centre in Venice.
 It ran throughout the duration of the Biennale, finishing November 24th 2019 and I showed in Palazzo Bembo which is on the Grand Canal close by the Rialto Bridge.

 I chose to make an installation in two interlinked parts, dealing with the themes of transformation, voyage, memory and ritual.

-The first part, La Biblioteca Oculta (the Hidden Library) is made up of books which have been transformed and sealed using cords and iron to make them totally inaccessible but which contain, nevertheless, stories, adventures, poems, ideas and memories.
+The first part, La Biblioteca Oculta (the Hidden Library) was made up of books which had been transformed and sealed using cords and iron to make them totally inaccessible but which contain, nevertheless, stories, adventures, poems, ideas and memories.
 They become objects of power with the knowledge of what they may contain.
 Interspersed with the books on the shelves are items which serve as metaphors for the book’s possible contents.

 Generative sounds focus attention, separating the space from what’s outside.

 As an artist I always hope my work will affect, in some way, those who experience it.
 Can an explanation interfere with the viewers intuitive response to the piece in question?

 In the end It has to be personal but, even though many might agree on certain aspects of a work, there is always a part which remains private to them.
 It’s in this part I believe that the mystery and poetry reside.